IOA Research Grant Program

 IRB Documents (if needed)

 Institutional Review Board (IRB) approval for the study is not required at the time of grant application submission, but preference is given to those that have a completed IRB on file with IOA.
 IRB approval is required before the distribution of grant funds.
 IOA accepts only Human Subjects Clearance letter(s) with signatures from the applicant’s institutional review board (IRB) and the review boards of any other institutions involved in the proposed study.
-Applicants should e-mail a pdf of the original, signed IRB letter when submitting the grant application.
+Applicants should e-mail a PDF of the original, signed IRB letter when submitting the grant application.
 In cases where the IRB approval process is not yet complete, e-mail a pdf of the IRB application(s).
 IRB approvals issued after the grant application may be e-mailed as an attachment with Research Grants in the subject line.

 Responses to Proposal Categories